bluebird75/luaunit/README.md

 [![Build Status](https://travis-ci.org/bluebird75/luaunit.svg?branch=master)](https://travis-ci.org/bluebird75/luaunit)
 [![Documentation Status](https://readthedocs.org/projects/luaunit/badge/?version=latest)](https://readthedocs.org/projects/luaunit/?badge=latest)

-Luaunit is a unit-testing framework for Lua.
+LuaUnit is a unit-testing framework for Lua.
 It allows you to write test functions and test classes with test methods, combined with setup/teardown functionality.
 A wide range of assertions are supported.

-Luaunit supports several output format, like Junit or TAP, for easier integration into Continuous Integration platforms (Jenkins, Maven, ...) .
+LuaUnit supports several output formats, like JUnit or TAP, for easier integration into Continuous Integration platforms (Jenkins, Maven, ...).
 The integrated command-line options provide a flexible interface to select tests by name or patterns, control output format, set verbosity, ...

 LuaUnit works with Lua 5.1, 5.2 and 5.3 .
 It was tested on Windows XP, Windows Server 2012 R2 (x64) and Ubuntu 14.04 (see
-continuous build results on [Travis-CI](https://travis-ci.org/bluebird75/luaunit) and [AppVeyor](https://ci.appveyor.com/project/bluebird75/luaunit) ) and should work on all platforms supported by lua.
+continuous build results on [Travis-CI](https://travis-ci.org/bluebird75/luaunit) and [AppVeyor](https://ci.appveyor.com/project/bluebird75/luaunit) ) and should work on all platforms supported by Lua.
-It has no other dependency than lua itself.
+It has no other dependency than Lua itself.

 LuaUnit is packed into a single-file.
 To make start using it, just add the file to your project.